These are short definitions for terms used across gout.care.

 HLA-B*58:01

-A genetic marker linked to higher risk of a rare but serious allopurinol reaction.
+A genetic marker linked to higher risk of rare but serious allopurinol reactions, including Stevens-Johnson syndrome, toxic epidermal necrolysis, and DRESS.

 Why it matters: some guidelines recommend discussing testing before allopurinol in people with higher-risk ancestry or clinical context.